 We only spent a couple of hours in Two People Bay Reserve.
 Our time in Western Australia was limited.
 Again, it would have been nice to have more time in this beautiful place, but other National Parks were calling!

 Have you visited the region from Denmark to Albany?
 Which park is your favourite?
-Leave a comment below!
+Share your experience in the comments below!

 Where are these things to do between Denmark and Albany?